abelphilip482-droid/Xapien-Assessment/README.md

 ## Q2 - Human Parsing & Segmentation

+### Models used:

-* **Models used (parsing / background removal):** **Grounding DINO** was used for object/region detection, including the person, face, hair, arms, upper clothing, and lower body.
+**Grounding DINO** was used for object and region detection, including the person, face, hair, arms, upper clothing, and lower body.
 Confidence thresholds of **0.25, 0.15, and 0.10** were used for the detections.

-  **SAM (Segment Anything Model)** was used to convert the Grounding DINO bounding boxes into pixel-level segmentation masks and generate the required person/semantic masks.
+**SAM (Segment Anything Model)** was used to convert the Grounding DINO bounding boxes into pixel-level segmentation masks and generate the required person and semantic masks.

-  **U2Net** was also used for human segmentation/background removal during the Q2 preprocessing pipeline.
+**U2Net** was also used for human segmentation and background removal during the Q2 preprocessing pipeline.

+### How to run:

-* **How to run:** Run the Q2 notebook/script.
-The pipeline loads Grounding DINO, SAM, and U2Net, processes the person images, generates the required segmentation/agnostic representations, and processes the garment images for background removal and masking.
+Run the Q2 notebook/script.
+The pipeline loads Grounding DINO, SAM, and U2Net, processes the person images, generates the required segmentation and agnostic representations, and processes the garment images for background removal and masking.

-* **Edge cases handled / failed:** The crossed-arms edge case (`person_crossed_arms.jpg`) was **not successfully handled** in the human parsing pipeline.
+### Edge cases handled / failed:

+The crossed-arms edge case (`person_crossed_arms.jpg`) was **not successfully handled** in the human parsing pipeline.

 For the other five person images, the **left-hand region was not parsed correctly**.

 This parsing issue did not affect the final Q3 try-on outputs because the incorrectly parsed hand region did not materially affect the garment-transfer area.

 The remaining person and garment segmentation outputs were generated successfully.

 ---

 ## Q3 - End-to-End Try-On

-* **Try-on model chosen and why:** **CatVTON** was selected as the end-to-end virtual try-on model because it is an open-source diffusion-based try-on model and is relatively lightweight and suitable for running on a free Google Colab T4 GPU.
+### Try-on model chosen and why:

+**CatVTON** was selected as the end-to-end virtual try-on model because it is an open-source diffusion-based try-on model and is relatively lightweight and suitable for running on a free Google Colab T4 GPU.

+### Hardware used:

-* **Hardware used (GPU, VRAM):** Google Colab **Tesla T4 GPU — 14.56 GB VRAM**.
+Google Colab **Tesla T4 GPU — 14.56 GB VRAM**.

 Inference was performed at **384×512 resolution** with **30 inference steps**.

+### Constraints hit and workarounds:

-* **Constraints hit and workarounds:** GPU memory was a constraint when running the diffusion-based try-on pipeline.
+GPU memory was a constraint when running the diffusion-based try-on pipeline.

 The inference configuration was kept at **384×512 resolution** with **30 inference steps** to make the pipeline practical within the available Tesla T4 GPU memory.

+### How to run:

-* **How to run:** Run the Q3 inference notebook/script.
+Run the Q3 inference notebook/script.

 The pipeline takes the person image, garment image, and clothing mask produced during preprocessing, passes them to CatVTON, and saves the generated try-on image.

+### Output:

-* **Output:** End-to-end inference was successfully completed for all five required pairs.
+End-to-end inference was successfully completed for all five required pairs.

 The correct person-garment ordering was maintained:

 1. `person_01 + garment_01`
 2. `person_02 + garment_02`
 3. `person_03 + garment_03`
 4. `person_04 + garment_04`
 5. `person_05 + garment_05`

 All five corresponding try-on outputs were successfully generated and saved.

 ---